 Crispy Sheet Pan Focaccia: FAQs

-It is from a region in Italy known as Liguria, the northern crescent shaped region on the Mediterranean, bordering France which includes Cinque Terre.
+It is from a region in Italy known as Liguria, the northern crescent-shaped region on the Mediterranean, bordering France which includes Cinque Terre.

 Yes.
 Cut up slices and place them in a quart or gallon bag in the freezer.
-To reheat stick them in a toaster oven or back on a backing sheet with a little more olive oil at 350°F for 5-10 minutes.
+To reheat stick them in a toaster oven or back on a baking sheet with a little more olive oil at 350°F for 5-10 minutes.

 Crispy Sheet Pan Focaccia is ready to be baked when the dough rises to the top edge of the sheet pan.
 This is about 45 minutes from when you pressed the dough into the baking sheet, depending on how hot or cold the room temperature is.

-The focaccia will be fresh for 1-2 days, but can be kept in the refrigerator or freezer to extend its life.
+The focaccia will be fresh for 1-2 days but can be kept in the refrigerator or freezer to extend its life.
 Just reheat in the toaster or oven.

 Crispy Sheet Pan Focaccia with Rosemary